WormBase/db-migration/docs/source/admin/iam-setup.rst

 .. note::

-   The `ec2-run-db-migration-instances` policy is a copy of the custom WormBase policy `ec2-run-instances`;
-   the difference between this policy and the original is that the value in the conditions that prevent users from touching others' resources uses `aws:user_id` as opposed to `aws:username`, since the later is not available when using the ``AssumeRole`` API.
+   The `ec2-run-db-migration-instances` policy is a copy of the custom WormBase policy `ec2-run-instances`; the difference between this policy and the original is that the value in the conditions that prevent users from touching others' resources; the newly introduced policy uses `aws:user_id, ` as opposed to `aws:username`, which is not available when using the ``AssumeRole`` API.

 Configure the Role's trust relationships